-Brand Name: Codeine Phosphate-Promethazine HCl, Promethazine HCl and Codeine Phosphate, Promethazine with Codeine
+Brand Name: Codeine Phosphate-Promethazine HCl, Promethazine with Codeine

 What is Codeine Phosphate-Promethazine HCl (codeine and promethazine)?

-The combination of codeine and promethazine is used to treat cold or allergy symptoms such as runny nose, sneezing, and cough.
+Codeine and promethazine is a combination medicine used to treat cold or allergy symptoms such as runny nose, sneezing, and cough.

 Codeine and promethazine may also be used for purposes not listed in this medication guide.